Uniqueness and stability of steady vortex rings for 3D incompressible Euler equation: Introduction and main results

-Since vortex rings can be easily observed experimentally, e.g. when smoke is ejected from a tube, a bubble rises in a liquid, or an ink is dropped in another fluid, and so on, it is reasonable to expect their stability.
+The stability of steady flows is a classical object in fluid dynamics.
+In this paper we are interested in the stability of vortex rings for the 3D Euler equation.
+Since vortex rings can be easily observed experimentally, e.g. when smoke is ejected from a tube, a bubble rises in a liquid, or an ink is dropped in another fluid, and so on, it is reasonable to expect their stability in suitable settings.
 We refer the reader to \cite{Akh, MGT} for some historical reviews of the achievements in experimental, analytical, and numerical studies of vortex rings.

-Though numerous contributions to stability of steady solutions to 2D Euler equations have been achieved, for which we refer the interested reader to \cite{Abe, Bu5, Bu6, CW, CL, CJ2, Wan} and references therein, the works on the stability of vortex rings seem to be relatively rare.
+Numerous contributions to stability of steady solutions to 2D Euler equations have been achieved, for which we refer the interested reader to \cite{Abe, Bu5, Bu6, CQZZ2, CW, CL, CJ2, Wan} and references therein.
+In recent years, significant breakthroughs have been made in the asymptotic stability of inviscid fluids, see e.g. \cite{BCV, BM, IJ, WZZ} and references therein.
+On the other hand, works on stability of vortex rings seem to be relatively rare.
 Recently, Choi \cite{Choi20} established the orbital stability of Hill's vortex by a combination of the variational framework due to \cite{FT}, the uniqueness result \cite{AF} and the concentrated compactness lemma of Lions \cite{Lions}.
-Later, nonlinear stability of Norbury's nearly spherical vortex and vortex rings of small cross-section and uniform density were considered in \cite{CQZZ, Wan1} and \cite{CQYZZ}, respectively.
+Later, nonlinear stability of Norbury's nearly spherical vortex was obtained in \cite{CQZZ, Wan1} by using the local uniqueness result in \cite{AF88}.
+Recently, uniqueness and stability of vortex rings with small cross-section and uniform density were proved in \cite {CGPY} and \cite{CQYZZ}.
+We would also like to mention the work of Gallay and Smets \cite{GSm} on spectral stability of columnar vortices for the 3D Euler equations.

-We note that all the aforementioned works \cite{AF, AF88, CQYZZ, CQZZ, Choi20, Wan1} are concerned with vortex rings with the vorticity function $f$ being a step function of the form $f=1_\Om$.
-The velocity fields of these vortex rings are of $C^\alpha$ with $\alpha\in (0,1)$ and hence are merely weak solutions to the Euler equations \eqref{1-1}. \emph{In this paper, we will establish the first result on the uniqueness and nonlinear stability of a family of vortex rings, whose velocity fields are of $C^{1,\alpha}$ with $\alpha\in (0,1)$ and hence are classical solutions to the Euler equations \eqref{1-1}}.
+We note that all the aforementioned works \cite{AF, AF88, CGPY, CQYZZ, CQZZ, Choi20, Wan1} are concerned with uniqueness or stability of vortex rings with the vorticity function $f$ in \eqref{1-6} being of the form $f(s)=1_{s>0}$.
+Therefore velocity fields of these vortex rings are of $C^\alpha$ with $\alpha\in (0,1)$ and hence are merely weak solutions to the Euler equations \eqref{1-1}.
+Therefore, a natural open problem arises as to whether there exist stable classical vortex ring solutions to the 3D Euler equation.

+\emph{In this paper, we will establish the first result on the uniqueness and nonlinear stability of a family of vortex rings, whose velocity fields are of $C^{3}$ and hence the vorticity fields belong to $C^2$ and are classical solutions to \eqref{1-2}}.